 Inside of the castle grounds is the Church of St. Sergius and Bacchus.
 It was first mentioned In the 10th century and features intricate frescoes around the altar.

 After your visit around old town, make your way to Cafe Butterly for a drink and snack, which is located right next to the castle.
 This cafe is locally owned by an adorable couple who sells coffee and delicious cakes.

 The views from the cafe terrace are stunning.
 We ordered a couple of cappuccinos and bought one of each cake (they only had two) and spent some time admiring the views and chatting with the owners.
 It’s well-worth a visit.

 Himare, Albania has some of the most beautiful beaches in the country.
 With azure waters and pristine white sand, Himare is the perfect place for a relaxing beach vacation.

-Livadhi Beach: Located just a couple of kilometers north of Himare, Livadhi beach is a nice, long beach to spend the day in the sun.
+Livadhi Beach: Located just a couple of kilometers north of Himare, Livadhi beach is a long and sandy beach that’s less crowded than Himare beach.
 Make sure to bring your own beach towel if you don’t want to pay for a beach chair and umbrella.

 Check out our post on the 13 Best Himare Beaches to discover more beaches in the area.

 One of the best ways to experience the southern Albanian coast is by boat.
 Some of the best hidden gems in the area, like Grama Bay, can only be seen via boat.
 If you don’t have a car, it’s also the easiest way to experience some of the beaches that are harder to get to without a car.

 You’ll find many boat companies near Spile beach in Himare offering day trips, or you can also ask your hotel to arrange something.
 Himare Seas The Day offers private boat trips or group tours to some of the top places in the region.